 Help your skin absorb moisture by removing dead skin cells.
-Create a routine to exfoliate on a regular basis.
-Use a toner daily or several times a week.
+Create a routine to exfoliate on a regular basis by using a toner several times a week or even daily depending on your skin and climate.
 Our Fruit Acid Toner has alpha hydroxy acids that help gently and naturally remove dead skin cells and tone skin.
-Use a mud mask weekly or several times a month for a deep exfoliation.
-Try our B Green Mud Mask, it’s full of organic herbs and green clay.
-You can customize it by adding your own choice of ingredients like honey or avocado.
+Additionally, use a mud mask weekly or biweekly for a deep exfoliation.
+Try our B Green Mud Mask, full of organic herbs and green clay.
+You can customize it by adding your own ingredients like honey or avocado.

 Add face moisture

-Summer typically requires less moisture for face and body products.
-Your Fall routine will need additional moisture.
-Sometimes that means applying products twice instead of once, adding in another product or switching products.
-If you are using a serum, you may need to add a moisturizer.
-If you are using a moisturizer, you may need a heavier moisturizer.
-Customers love our Citrine Complete Botanical Treatment, it is a serum and moisturizer in one.
+Summer typically requires less moisture-adding products for face and body, but your Fall routine will need additional moisture.
+Sometimes that means applying products twice instead of once, adding in another product, or switching products.
+If you are using a serum, you may need to add a moisturizer; if you are using a moisturizer, you may need a heavier moisturizer.
+Customers love our Citrine Complete Botanical Treatment because it is a serum and moisturizer in one.
 If you need a little more moisture, you can layer it with a pump or two of Carrot Facial Dream Cream or B Quenched Facial Oil.
 You can also use our Tinted Moisturizer if you want to keep a little Summer glow.

 Add body moisture

 It’s important to hydrate the skin from the inside out.
-Water is the best way to hydrate.
-Make sure you are drinking enough water everyday.
-There are many foods that are hydrating too.
-Apples, pears, blackberries, citrus fruit and green leafy vegetables are all Fall foods that can hydrate skin.
-Several people here start their day with green smoothies.
-It's a great way to hydrate with nutritious ingredients.
+Your mom has said it, your doctor has said it, your health teacher at school said it, so we’ll say it too: make sure you are drinking enough water everyday.
+There are many Fall foods that are hydrating, too, such as apples, pears, blackberries, citrus fruit and green leafy vegetables.
+Several people here start their day with green smoothies; they’re a great way to hydrate with nutritious ingredients.

 Use a humidifier

 Humidifiers add moisture back into the air in your home.
 When we start using the heater in our homes, it can dry the air.
-Using a humidifier will help your skin, especially at night when you sleep.
-Our skin is busy repairing itself while we sleep.
+Using a humidifier will replace this lost moisture and rehydrate your skin, especially at night when our skin is busy repairing itself while we sleep.